continue-revolution/sd-webui-animatediff/docs/features.md

 smile
 ```

+## Free-init

+It allows you to use more time to get more coherent and consistent video frames.

+The default parameters provide satisfactory results for most use cases.
+Increasing the number of iterations can yield better outcomes, but it also prolongs the processing time.
+If your video contains more intense or rapid motions, consider switching the filter to Gaussian.
+For a detailed explanation of each parameter, please refer to the documentation in the [original repository](https://github.com/TianxingWu/FreeInit).

 ## ControlNet V2V
 > Sample configuration for ControlNet V2V, ControlNet inpaint, IP-Adapter prompt travel, SparseCtrl, ControlNet keyframe, img2img batch will be updated in a day.